-When it comes to the Christmas season, our perception is that of a time when people are filled with cheer, peace, and tend to be in a merry mood.
-However, the reality reveals that Christmas sadly showcases the inner depression of humanity.
-Not only does the Christmas season bring out long lines, impatient travelers, and … More What is the real Christmas story?
+Coming to the Christmas season through the lens of our trials and frustrations this year can allow us to experience the true meaning of Christmas.
+Typically, our perception of Christmas is a time when people are filled with cheer, peace, and tend to be in a merry mood.
+However, reality reveals that Christmas sadly showcases … More What is the real Christmas story?